-A single bi-color red/green status indicator shows when the OSSD outputs are On (green) or Off (red), or the System is in Lockout status (flashing red).
+A single bi-color red/green status indicator shows when the OSSD outputs are On (green) or Off (red), blanking is enabled (flashing green), or the System is in Lockout status (flashing red).

 An amber status indicator shows when the system is in Run mode.